Tobbie91/Biddie-s-Apparel/README.md

-# SHOPSMART
+# BIDDIES APPAREL
-ShopSmart is an ecommerce application which solves the need of buyers and sellers exchanging money for goods with a safe auhentication and secure payment system.
+Biddie's Apparel is an ecommerce application which solves the need of buyers and sellers exchanging money for goods with a safe auhentication and secure payment system.

 ## TECHNOLOGIES USED: